 Pack nothing.

-Bring only your determination to serve
+Bring only your determination to serve and your willingness to be free.

 Don’t wait for the bread to rise.